openmeteo/pthelma/doc/loggertodb.rst

    extraHum7.

-   Many of these fields may be reserved by Davis for future use or they may not be used in the particular installation; for the ones not being used, 0 must be specified in ``datafile_fields`` for that position.
-It is also recommended to ignore (by specifying a zero also) the calculated values such as ET (evapotranspiration).
+   Many of these fields may be reserved by Davis for future use or they may not be used in the particular installation; just don't use them.
+It is also recommended to ignore the calculated values such as ET (evapotranspiration).
 More information about the meaning of the parameters can be found in the Davis manuals and in the WeatherLink README file.

 DAYLIGHT SAVING TIME
 ====================